Storey's 17th gold 'feels like an out of body experience'

 "I just feel immensely proud and also immensely grateful to have so much support and to have such a great team around me and also a great team back at home.
 They're the ones who are able to make this possible, by putting me on the start line in a position to go for it, so I'm a little bit lost for words in many ways."

-That team back home includes husband Barney, daughter Louisa and son Charlie, who, but for the coronavirus pandemic and all the restrictions it has induced, would have been in Tokyo.
+That team back home includes husband Barney, daughter Louisa and son Charlie, who, but for the coronavirus pandemic and all the restrictions it has led to, would have been in Tokyo.
 So too would her parents, having not missed a Games in which their daughter has competed before this one.

 Instead, Barney - himself a three-time Paralympic champion as a sighted pilot - watched on his phone from bed, keeping his emotions in check so as to not wake a sleeping Charlie next to him.